ramandv/obsidian-snippets-manager/README.md

 - **Direct Insertion:** Paste snippets directly at the cursor position in the active markdown note.
 - **Configurable Snippet Location:** Choose a markdown file or folder to store your snippets.
 - **Mobile Support:** The plugin is fully compatible with Obsidian's mobile app.
 You can easily create a shortcut to the Snippet Search using the Advanced URI plugin, making it even more convenient to search and copy snippets on the go.
+- **Alfred Support:** Generate an Alfred-compatible JSON file for use in Alfred workflows.
+This file is saved inside the Snippet Manager plugin folder, and the path can be easily copied from the settings.
+- [**Awesome ChatGPT Prompts:**](https://github.com/f/awesome-chatgpt-prompts) Download and sync the latest prompts from the Awesome ChatGPT Prompts repository as snippets.

 ## Links